Research + Publications

 DiCarlo, Jessica, Sam Williams, Aaditee Kudrimoti, Pakhi Das, Melissa Butynski, Amrita Neelakantan.
 2022.
 FOCUS-BRI: Framing Opportunities for Conservation by Understanding Safeguards in the Belt and Road Initiative.
 Report for the Center for Large Landscape Conservation and the Hewlett Foundation.

-DiCarlo, Jessica et al. (other authors to remain anonymous).
+DiCarlo, Jessica et al. (other authors anonymous).
 2022.
 Understanding Social and Environmental Impacts and Safeguards surrounding BRI projects in Laos for Navigating the Belt and Road Initiative Phase II.
 Asia Society Policy Institute, New York.

 Chen, Wanjing (Kelly) and DiCarlo, Jessica.
 2021.
 Laos-China Railway on The People’s Map of Global China.